polyfish42/movie-scheduler/README.md

 The biggest design decision I made was to create a **ScheduleTime** class that represented time without a date.
 Managing an entire DateTime object for each schedule would have created a lot of work to simple not use the date part of the class.
 With ScheduleTime, time is represented abstractly instead of an actual time.
 The class still allows for necessary operations, like adding and subtracting minutes and comparing times.

-A **Movie** instance represents all the data for each movie, and is responsible for calculating its start and end time, given a definite end time.
+A **Movie** instance represents all the data for each movie, and is responsible for calculating its start and end time, given a last possible end time.

 A **Theater** instance represents the schedule, turnover time, and setup time for each theater.